John Durang: Professional career

 In 1795, Durang was hired by John Bill Ricketts to produce pantomimes with his Philadelphia circus.
 Begun as a riding school that gave equestrian exhibitions, the circus was housed in a building called the New Amphitheater, which included both a riding ring and a stage.
 Equestrian acts were at the heart of the circus, but the roster of performers also included clowns, comic dancers, acrobats, and a rope walker as well as actors in playlets and pantomimes.
 Durang's talents were tailor-made for the job.
-He worked as a writer, producer, and dancer with the Ricketts Circus, both in Philadelphia and New York, from 1796 until 1799.
+He worked as a writer, producer, and dancer with the Ricketts Circus, in Philadelphia and New York, from 1796 until 1799.
 Among its patrons was George Washington, a riding enthusiast, who is known to have attended performances in 1793 and 1797, when he certainly witnessed Durang dancing his hornpipe.

 When Ricketts closed his shows, Durang turned to theater management and became a partner in Philadelphia's famed Southwark Theater, where President Washington was a frequent patron.
-From 1800 to 1819, Durang acted, produced, and directed theater in Philadelphia during the winter while touring with his own traveling troupe of performers to outlying areas during the summer.
+From 1800 to 1819, Durang acted, produced, and directed theater in Philadelphia during the winter while touring with his traveling troupe of performers to outlying areas during the summer.
 Among the works he staged was Francis Hopkinson's song-poem "The Battle of the Kegs", a pioneering attempt at introducing American themes onto American stages.
 After almost two decades at the Southwark, he retired from the theater in 1819.